Story Bridge: Construction

 Before the opening of the Sydney Harbour Bridge in 1932 the Government of Queensland asked John Bradfield to design a new bridge in Brisbane.

 The Queensland Government appointed John Bradfield on 15 December 1933 as consulting engineer to the Bureau of Industry who were in charge of the construction of the bridge.
 In June 1934 Bradfield's recommendation of a steel cantilever bridge was approved.
 The design for the bridge was based heavily on that of the Jacques Cartier Bridge in Montreal, completed in 1930.
 On 30 April 1935 a consortium of two Queensland companies, Evans Deakin and Hornibrook Constructions, won the tender with a bid of £1,150,000.

 Construction on the bridge began on 24 May 1935, with the first sod being turned by the then Premier of Queensland, William Forgan Smith.
 Components for the bridge were fabricated in a purpose-built factory at Rocklea.
 There are 1.25 million rivets (metal pins or bolts) in the Story Bridge.
 During its construction, work sometimes continued 24 hours per day.
 The bridge has only one pier on the northern bank but two piers on the lower southern bank, one to bear the weight (the main pier) and, further to the south, one to prevent the bridge from twisting (the anchor pier).
 There was no need for an anchor pier on the northern bank as the bridge was anchored into schist cliff face.
 The primary challenge in constructing the bridge was the southern foundations that went 40 m below ground level.
-It was not possible to excavate to that level as water from the level would rapidly seep in.
+It was not possible to excavate to that level as water from the river would rapidly seep in.
 So a pneumatic caisson technique had to be used.
 As men were working under pressures of up to 4 times normal air pressure, a decompression period of almost 2 hours was needed at the end of each shift to avoid the bends.
 An on-site air lock hospital successfully treated the 65 cases of the bends that occurred.
 On 28 October 1939 the gap between the two sides was closed.
 A concrete decking was then laid, covered by a Trinidad pitch topping.
 The bridge was painted and sodium lighting was installed.
 The bridge approaches were also prepared.